ohler55/slip-jet/README.md

 --------
 Notes

+- test use cases (start with connection)
+ - with token ??
+ - nkeys
+ - start server with multiple accounts

+ - test callbacks by getting Any and asking for ns or js
+  - make client public

-- client :options
+- does client instance need to keep track of subscription?
- - compare nats options to proplist
-  - booleans are t and nil
-  - functions are either nil or the set original value
+ - so that the error callback with subscription can return the correct instance?

 - create client
- - add all options
+ - methods
- - get for nats option, use for testing as well
-  - return assoc with init keywords as keys

   - StreamConsumerManager
   - StreamManager
   - AccountInfo
    - auth
     - support and test auth
      - users, accounts, nkeys, username, password